rkt007ster/PyTrain/README.md

 Module 4 - Task 1: Calculate Factorial Using a Function

 Module 4 - Task 2: Using the Math Module for Calculations

+Module 5 - Task 1: Read a File and Handle Errors

+Module 5 - Task 2: Write and Append Data to a File